roniabojnordi/docker-security/docke.md

-# Securing docker with OWASP: Practical Tips and Tools
+# Securing docker with OWASP

 many of the security measures for Docker can be implemented using specific commands in the Docker command-line interface (CLI) or through Docker Compose.